Falaq-Zahra/Cats-vs-Dogs-Classification-using-CNN/README.md

 Cats vs Dogs Classification using CNN

 Overview
 This project implements a Convolutional Neural Network (CNN) to classify images of cats and dogs.
-It covers the full pipeline from data extraction, preprocessing, and exploratory data analysis (EDA) to model training and deployment using Gradio for interactive predictions.

-The model is trained on a dataset containing separate folders for training and testing images, and it predicts whether an uploaded image is a cat or a dog.
+It covers the full pipeline from data extraction, preprocessing, and exploratory data analysis (EDA) to model training and deployment using Gradio for interactive predictions.The model is trained on a dataset containing separate folders for training and testing images, and it predicts whether an uploaded image is a cat or a dog.

 Project Structure
-.
 ├── data/                   # Extracted dataset
 │   ├── train/              # Training images
 │   └── test/               # Validation/Test images